We ship to the EU, Northern Ireland and Norway

 With a delicate fragrance that is most pronounced on a sunny day, they will supply the household with an abundance of cut flowers for many weeks.
 They are especially valuable because they bloom in the period between primroses and summer annuals.
 Ideal for borders and edging, they could also be used in large containers….and of course, walls!

-Wallflowers, which along with similarly fragrant Stocks, are called giroflées in French (literally, "clove-scented"), are widely grown as winter bedding plants and are found self-sown through many cottage gardens and their walls.
-That's where they get their English name of "wallflower": they love the sharp drainage of a little pocket of gritty soil in a stone wall.
+Wallflowers, which along with similarly fragrant Stocks, are called giroflées in French (literally, 'clove-scented'), are widely grown as winter bedding plants and are found self-sown through many cottage gardens and their walls.
+That's where they get their English name of 'wallflower': they love the sharp drainage of a little pocket of gritty soil in a stone wall.

 That's a hint on how to grow wallflowers: give them excellent drainage, especially if you have clay soil.
 Mix some coarse sand and compost into the planting area.
 And give them full sun; wallflowers aren't meant for shade.

+Wallflowers prefer temperatures of 21°C (70°F) days and 10°C (50°F) nights and can flower in moderate heat at a maximum temperature of 27°C (80°F).
 Plants require 70 to 80 days to flower from sowing and will start flowering when they are 10cm (4in) tall.
-Start in pots or sow direct in mid August.
+Start in pots or sow direct in late summer, Mid August through to mid September.

 Sowing: